Exhibition Place: Race course

-Since 1986, Exhibition Place has hosted American open-wheel car racing, currently sanctioned by IndyCar and run as the Honda Indy Toronto.
-The race is held annually in July.
-In addition to the IndyCar race, several support races are held, including Indy Lights and the NASCAR Pinty's Series, as well as vendor exhibits, concerts, and other off-track activities.
+Exhibition Place has hosted American open-wheel car racing, currently sanctioned by IndyCar and formerly ran as the Ontario Honda Dealers Indy Toronto.
+It was held from 1986 to 2025.
+The race was held annually in July.
+In addition to the IndyCar race, several support races were also held, including Indy NXT and the NASCAR Canada Series, as well as vendor exhibits, concerts, and other off-track activities.
 The track layout uses local roads that wind through and around Exhibition Place and is commonly referred to as the "Streets of Toronto" circuit.
 The race festival takes place on a weekend, with the roads closed from Thursday until Monday.

+Toronto was classified as an FIA Grade Two circuit.